google/prefab/docs/index.md

 ```

 `export_libraries` may specify either literal arguments to be used as-is,
 intra-package references, or inter-package references.
+This field is optional.

 | Value       | Result                                                       |
 | ----------- | ------------------------------------------------------------ |